 - “There’s nothing you or I can do about it, so you might as well just man up and deal with it.”

 Am I dwelling too hard on this?
 Maybe.
 This has been really wrecking my mind for a long time now.
 Yes I like to draw and create stuff.
 That gives me at least some sense of purpose on this increasingly uncertain planet of ours, and that will never change so long as I’m still alive and breathing.
 And I hope that I could leave this earth knowing that I’ve done everything I could to be the best me I could be for myself and those that I consider friend and/or family, as well as leave a little bit of myself for those to cherish for years to come.

 But maybe I’ve lost that overly-naive thirst for life.
-And if that’s the case, then what the hell am I doing putting all of this effort for something more meaningful if it’s going to end up being one big ball of societally-imposed mediocrity?
+And if that’s the case, then what the hell am I doing putting all of this effort into something more meaningful if, when it’s all said and done, going to end up being one big ball of societally-imposed mediocrity?